facebookresearch/hydra/website/docs/tutorials/structured_config/3_config_groups.md

 title: Config groups
 ---

-This example adds `mysql` and `postgresql` configs into the config group `database`.
+This example adds `mysql` and `postgresql` configs into the config group `db`.
-The config group `database` corresponds to the directory name inside the config directory in config-file based examples.
+The config group `db` corresponds to the directory name inside the config directory in config-file based examples.

 Noteworthy things in the example:
  - The two config classes `MySQLConfig` and `PostGreSQLConfig` have no common superclass